A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Convergence analysis

-\begin{lemma} In Algorithm \ref{alg:RSSCG}, if the iteration point $x_k$ is not a Riemannian Clarke stationary point of $f$, then the number of null steps (Step 10 of Algorithm \ref{alg:LS}) is finite at $x_k$. \end{lemma} \begin{proof} Suppose by contradiction that the number of null steps at $x_k$ is infinite.
-Then an infinite sequence is generated by Algorithm \ref{alg:RSSCG}, and it has a unique cluster point $x_k$.
-By Theorem \ref{t44}, we know that $x_k$ is a Riemannian Clarke stationary point, which is a contradiction.
-The proof is complete. \end{proof}
+(3) Suppose by contradiction that the number of null steps at $x_k$ is infinite.
+Then an infinite sequence is generated by Algorithm \ref{alg:RSSCG} and $x_k = x_{k+1}=x_{k+2}=\cdots$.
+Thus, the iteration sequence has a unique cluster point $x_k$.
+It follows from (2) that $x_k$ is an RC stationary point, which is a contradiction that completes the proof.

-The convergence result in Theorem \ref{t44} relies on some strong assumptions.
-The following part will present an alternative convergence result.